How are Query Revisions Created?

-You may have noticed that sometimes when you perform a search in Google, there are a set of query refinements offered in the middle of the first ten results for your search.
+You may have noticed that sometimes when you perform a search in Google, there is a set of query revisions offered in the middle of the first ten results for your search.
 Not much has been said about those by Google, but a patent application published this morning provides some insight into how those refined queries may be displayed, and how they may be found.

-This patent application may have some implications for keyword research, which I discuss briefly in the conclusion to this post.
+This Query Revisions patent application may have some implications for keyword research, which I discuss briefly in the conclusion to this post.

 Query revision using known highly-ranked queries